tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Transfers.md

 weight: 20
 ---

-In the _Transfers_ module, you can fin the options to transfer the funds collected in your virtual PayU account to your main bank account registered.
+In the _Transfers_ module, you can find the options to transfer the funds collected in your virtual PayU account to your main bank account registered.

 ## Considerations
 Keep in mind the following considerations before transferring funds to your bank account.

 * You must have your bank information updated and validated.
-Take into account that if you have requested the update of your bank account, the transfers you make are sent to the former bank account until our Risk team have validated it.S
+Take into account that if you have requested the update of your bank account, the transfers you make are sent to the former bank account until our Risk team have validated it.
+* As PayU in Brazil is not a payment institution, the funds collected in your PayU account are transferred to your bank account daily for free.
+To check the status of these transfers, use the _**Daily payouts**_ option (_**Transfers**_ > _**Daily Transfers**_).
 * The first three local transfers performed during the first month are free.
 Since the 4th transfer request, PayU charges the following values:
   - Colombia: 6.500,00 COP + VAT (Colombia)
   - Peru: 10,00 PEN + IGV (Peru),